Snow emergency: Examples

 Many cities in the Upper Midwest define a snow emergency as a predefined-duration period of specific parking rules to allow snowplows to move about the entire breadth of every city street.

 Cities such as Minneapolis follow a 3-day snow emergency plan, where main routes are plowed on day one.
 After the main routes are plowed, the even numbered side of the street is plowed on day two, then the odd side of the street is plowed.

 Cities such as Saint Paul, Minnesota use the day-night plow protocol.
 Streets that are declared "night plow" routes are plowed as soon after the snow emergency is declared.
 Then on the second day, daytime plow routes are plowed.

 On the other hand, Ohio snow emergencies are declared by the county sheriff's department on one of three levels; each level defines the recommended or mandated actions of the general public due to severe winter weather.

-Ohio Snow Emergency levels

-Level One Snow Emergency: Roadways are hazardous and motorists should drive with extreme caution.
-During a Level One Snow Emergency, motorists may not park alongside streets or along roadways with signage prohibiting parking during a Snow Emergency.
-Vehicles may be fined or towed if they are not removed from designated Snow Emergency routes.
-A sustained snowfall of about 2-4 in will likely cause a Level One Snow Emergency to be declared in some counties.

-Level Two Snow Emergency: Driving is discouraged and residents should call ahead before heading to work.
-Only necessary travel is recommended during a Level Two Snow Emergency.
-Schools and some businesses do not operate during a Level Two Snow Emergency.
-A sustained snowfall of about 4-8 in will likely cause a Level Two Snow Emergency to be declared in some counties.

-Level Three Snow Emergency: All public roadways are closed to the general public.
-Only police, medical, and emergency vehicles should be on the roads.
-Motorists can be fined or arrested if found driving on public roadways in a non-emergency situation.
-If a Level Three Snow Emergency is declared when students are at school or when a public building is open, attempts are usually made by officials to provide food and drinkable water to those affected.
-A sustained snowfall of about 8-14 in will likely cause a Level Three Snow Emergency to be declared in some counties.